World Nuclear Association: Public information

 The World Nuclear Association public website provides an available, non-technical source of information on the global nuclear industry.
 The site presents reference documents, and a wide range of educational and explanatory papers which are constantly updated.
 Australian nuclear power advocate Ian Hore-Lacy served as the organization's Director of Public Information for 12 years, after working for six years at the now defunct Melbourne-based Uranium Information Centre.
-In the late 2000's, the information-disseminating role was assumed by World Nuclear Association and World Nuclear News (WNN).
+In the late 2000's, the information-disseminating role was assumed by the World Nuclear Association and World Nuclear News (WNN).
 Its output is free of charge and may be reproduced in accordance with WNN's copyright policy.

 The Association's reactor database contains information on past, present and future nuclear power reactors across the world.

 Other services

-World Nuclear Association is engaged in a number of other initiatives to promote the peaceful development of nuclear power.
-These include World Nuclear University (WNU), which is a global partnership between World Nuclear Association, the International Atomic Energy Agency, The OECD Nuclear Energy Agency and the World Association of Nuclear Operators committed to enhancing international education and leadership in the peaceful applications of nuclear science and technology.
+The World Nuclear Association is engaged in a number of other initiatives to promote the peaceful development of nuclear power.
+These include World Nuclear University (WNU), which is a global partnership between the World Nuclear Association, the International Atomic Energy Agency, The OECD Nuclear Energy Agency and the World Association of Nuclear Operators committed to enhancing international education and leadership in the peaceful applications of nuclear science and technology.
 It runs a series of programmes designed to complement existing institutions of nuclear learning in their curriculum.
 The premier event on the WNU calendar is the Summer Institute, which runs each year in July and brings together speakers from industry and government to present on all aspects of nuclear power.
 It also runs five one-week courses per year with partner universities around the world intended to enhance knowledge of today's nuclear industry among students.